claudiospizzi/SecurityFever/README.md

   Remove an existing entry in the Windows Credential Manager vault.
 The cmdlet accepts pipeline input with credential entry objects.

+* **Use-VaultCredential**
+  Get the PSCredential object from the Windows Credential Manager vault or query the caller to enter the credentials.
+These credentials will be stored in the vault.

 ### Audit Policy

 * **Get-SecurityAuditPolicy**